darrenpunk/Complete-Transfers-Uploader/replit.md

 ✓ **Automatic CMYK Conversion on Upload**: Logos are now automatically converted to CMYK when imported to canvas - RGB colors are converted using standardized algorithm ensuring all files are print-ready from the start without manual conversion steps (July 29, 2025)
 ✓ **Auto-Fit Templates to Workspace**: Implemented intelligent zoom calculation that automatically scales all templates to their maximum visible size within the workspace - uses actual viewport dimensions to calculate optimal zoom level (10-400% range) ensuring templates fill available space while remaining fully visible (July 29, 2025)
 ✓ **Widened Product Selector Modal**: Expanded product selector from max-w-4xl to max-w-6xl and increased grid columns from 3 to 4, reduced padding and font sizes for compact display - all products now visible without scrolling, removed duplicate Sublimation Transfers entry (July 29, 2025)
-✓ **Reorganized Header Layout**: Moved CompleteTransfers logo below progress bar with increased size (h-12), centered "Web to Print" text in header, adjusted workspace height calculation to accommodate new layout (July 29, 2025)
+✓ **Reorganized Header Layout**: Positioned CompleteTransfers logo on the left side of progress bar with maximum size (h-20), centered "Web to Print" text in header, adjusted workspace height calculation to accommodate new layout (July 29, 2025)

 ## Current Status (July 29, 2025)